What type of materials are Chicco car seats made of?

-While there are ways to extend the life of your car seat, there are situations that warrant complete product replacement and your car seat’s expiration date is one example.
+While replacement parts can keep your car seat feeling fresh over time, there are situations that warrant complete product replacement and your car seat’s expiration date is one example.
 The Juvenile Products industry promotes and encourages manufacturers to use expiration dates on car seats for two main reasons.
 First, car seat standards and regulations are constantly evolving and an older seat may not comply to new standards or regulations; expiration dates remove the older seats from circulation.
 Second, environmental factors like heat, UV rays, etc. have the potential to affect the integrity of the seat, so a reasonable expiration date helps ensure that material degradation has not occurred.

 A car seat’s expiration date varies by the type of seat.
 You can find the expiration date for your Chicco located on the underside of the car seat or on the car seat base, printed on an adhesive manufacturer label.

 Do I need to replace my child’s car seat after a car accident?